lukstafi/ppx_minidebug/README.md

 The `%debug_this` variants are intended only for `let`-bindings: `let%debug_this v: t = compute value in body` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `body`.

-To properly trace in concurrent settings, ensure that different threads use different log files.
-For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.Flushing(struct let v = thread_specific_fname end) in ...` In particular, when performing `dune runtest` in the `ppx_minidebug` directory, the `test_debug_n` and the `test_debug_n_expected` pairs of programs will interfere with each other, unless you adjust the log file names in them.
+To properly trace in concurrent settings, ensure that different threads use different log channels.
+For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.Flushing(struct let debug_ch = thread_specific_ch end) in ...` In particular, when performing `dune runtest` in the `ppx_minidebug` directory, the `test_debug_n` and the `test_debug_n_expected` pairs of programs will interfere with each other, unless you adjust the log file names in them.

-`minidebug_runtime` appends to log files, so you need to delete them as appropriate for your convenience.
+`Minidebug_runtime.Debug_ch` appends to log files, so you need to delete them as appropriate for your convenience.

-I had difficulty getting the `Format`-based output to indent well, thus the other recording options.
-Moreover, the `Flushing` recordings enable [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
+Note: currently the `Format`-functor-based output does not seem to indent well.

+The `Flushing` logs enable [Log Inspector (sub-millisecond)](https://marketplace.visualstudio.com/items?itemName=lukstafi.loginspector-submillisecond) flame graphs.
+One should be able to get other logging styles to work with `Log Inspector` by configuring its regexp patterns.

 `ppx_minidebug` and `minidebug_runtime` can be installed using `opam` in the normal way. `minidebug_runtime` depends on `printbox` and `ptime`, and only optionally on `base` (for the s-expression functionality).